-Each tag SHOULD be treated as an independent identifier that MAY be used in policy to perform a policy action.
-Tags carried by the administrative tag TLV SHOULD be used to indicate independent characteristics of a node.
-The TLV SHOULD be considered an unordered Whilst policies may be implemented based on the presence of multiple tags (e.g., if tag A AND tag B are present), they MUST NOT be reliant upon the order of the tags (i.e., all policies should be considered commutative operations, such that tag A preceding or following tag B does not change their outcome).
+Each tag must be treated as an independent identifier that may be used in policy to perform a policy action.
+Each tag carried by the administrative tag TLV should be used to indicate a characteristic of a node that is independent of the characteristics indicated by other administrative tags.
+The administrative tag list within the TLV MUST be considered an unordered list.
+Whilst policies may be implemented based on the presence of multiple tags (e.g., if tag A AND tag B are present), they MUST NOT be reliant upon the order of the tags (i.e., all policies should be considered commutative operations, such that tag A preceding or following tag B does not change their outcome).

 To avoid incomplete or inconsistent interpretations of the per-node administrative tags the same tag value MUST NOT be advertised by a router in RI LSAs of different scopes.
 The same tag MAY be advertised in multiple RI LSAs of the same scope, for example, OSPF Area Border Router (ABR) may advertise the same tag in area-scope RI LSAs in multiple areas connected to the ABR.
+If a node administrative tag is received in different scopes, the conflicting tag SHOULD not be used and this situation SHOULD be logged as an error including the tag with conflicting scopes and the originator(s).
+An ABR in a stub or NSSA area MAY originate AS scoped RI LSAs and flood them into non-stub/NSSA areas and MAY originate area scoped RI LSAs into the stub/NSSA areas as the AS scoped LSAs are not flooded into stub/NSSA areas.